-Country/ region Issue Initiative Overview of the collaboration Our involvement Outcomes Global standards Disclosure transparency and accountabil nitiative on workforce issues.
-The initiative provides companies and investors with comprehensive and comparable data on workforce metrics. transparency and accountability on workforce issues.
-The initiative provides companies and investors with comprehensive and comparable data on workforce We are long-term members of the initiative, engaging with companies to report to WDI in order to provide investors with improved corporate disclosure on management of operational and supply chain workforce.
-We provided input into the development of WDI's company survey, including highlighting methods to encourage increase corporate participation in the reporting process as well as he the survey could be made more useful in company analysis and engagement for investors.
+Country/ region Issue Initiative Overview of the collaboration Our involvement Outcomes Global Labour standards Workforce Disclosure Initiative Aims to improve corporate transparency and accountability on workforce issues.
+The initiative provides companies and investors with comprehensive and comparable data on workforce metrics.
+We are long-term members of the initiative, engaging with companies to report to WDI in order to provide investors with improved corporate disclosure on management of operational and supply chain workforce.
+We provided input into the development of WDI's company survey, including highlighting methods to encourage increased corporate participation in the reporting process as well as how the survey could be made more useful in company analysis and engagement for investors.
 This resulted in an improved WDI survey and increased reporting uptake by companies.
-UK change Sustainable the UK's sustainable finance Investment community to enhance and and Finance promote key issues and association opportunites within the sector.
+UK Climate change UK Sustainable Investment and Finance association (UKSIF) Convenes multiple members of the UK's sustainable finance community to enhance and promote key issues and opportunites within the sector.
 We provided input in to the UKSIF's work on hydrogen policy in the UK, by providing our view on the barrierrs of hydrogen development - under Chatham House rules.
 Hydrogen has the potential to be an important solution in the energy transition; acting as a green energy carrier.
 However a lack of clear policy and visibility on regulation creates barrierrs to fiancing and scaling of the technology.
 Our input in to the UKSIF's work, including highlighting the importance of responsible sourcing and the need for clear policy frames and incentives in order to support indsutry transition, will feed into the UKSIF review of the UK's hydrogen policies.
-UK slavery Prevent it working to address for labour in global supply and seeking meaningf effective action by con An investor collaboration working to address forced labour in global supply chains and seeking meaningful, effective action by companies in response to the Modern Slavery Act.
+UK Modern Find it, Fix it, slavery Prevent it An investor collaboration working to address forced labour in global supply chains and seeking meaningful, effective action by companies in response to the Modern Slavery Act.
 We are members of CCLA's Find it, fix it, prevent it investor collaboration on modern slavery which aims to highlight modern slavery to issuers and drive improved risk assessment, mitigation, and remedy as well as extended disclosure.
 As lead investor for two companies, we provided updates on engagement developments, aligning with our long-standing engagement addressing modern slavery risks and increasing disclosure.
 We also provided input into discussions aound future coalition projects and received updates on relevant developments on public policy.
-Taiwan Corporate Governance Asia Corporate Governance Association (ACGA) An independent, non-profit membership organisation dedicated to working with investors, companies and regulators towards the implementation of effective corporate governance practices throughout Asia.
+Taiwan GovernanceCorporate Governancemembership organisation dedicated to working with investors, companies and investors towards the implementation of effective throughout Asia.membership organisation dedicated to working with investors, companies and implementation of effective throughout Asia.
 Taiwan Depository & Clearing Corporation (TDCC) is the only virtual AGM platform provider in the Taiwanese market but it is not effectively equipped to meet the needs of foreign investors.
 ACGA's Taiwan Research Director engaged with TDCC on this topic with our input and support.
 A process will be implemented that enables foreign investors to attend virtual AGMs.
 However, suggestions on enhancing shareholder protection in the consultation were not included in the latest amendment to the regulation.
 Engagement will continue.